 The second panel was Law and Public Policy Section Showcase: The Goal of the Academy, Politics or Science?.
 The panelist discussed the issue that each year hundreds of articles and studies are published by academics on the causes of crime and theories on how to address the operation of the criminal justice system.
 The conclusions of these many studies are used to support the liberal or conservative political agendas of policy makers and politicians.

 From top left to right: Arthur Garrison, Section Chair and Moderator, Faith Lutze, Washington State University; Francis M. Williams, Plymouth State University; Jason Williams, Montclair State University; Michael J. DeValve, Fayetteville State University; seated left to right: John Paul Wright, University of Cincinnati and Delores Jones-Brown, Professor, John Jay College (Retired)

 Annual Meeting, March 2017 (Kansas City):

-The Law and Public Policy Section organized two showcase panels at the March 2017 conference.
+The Law and Public Policy Section organized two showcase panels at the March 2017 Annual Meeting.

-Abstract: The literature of policing in America provides both depth and width in understating police operations, police administration and policy psychology.
-The purpose of the panel will be to provide an avenue for five local police chiefs to discuss their perspectives and critiques on how the profession of policing is studied by the academy and how its research could improve policing on the street and operational levels.
+The first panel was Law and Public Policy Showcase Event: American Law Enforcement – What Police Want CJ Scholars to Understand about Policing.
+The panelist discussed the literature of policing in America provides both depth and width in understating police operations, police administration and policy psychology.
+The purpose of the panel was to provide an avenue for five local police chiefs to discuss their perspectives and critiques on how the profession of policing is studied by the Academy and how its research could improve policing on the street and operational levels.